-measures are consistent with the provisions of this Agreement.
+12 Article 8, Principle.
+"1.
+Members may, in formulating or amending their laws and regulations, adopt measures necessary to protect public health and nutrition, and to promote the public interest in sectors of vital importance to their socio-economic and technological development, provided that such measures are consistent with the provisions of this Agreement.
 2. Appropriate measures, provided that they are consistent with the provisions of this Agreement, may be needed to prevent the abuse of intellectual property rights by right holders or the resort to practices which unreasonably restrain trade or adversely affect the international transfer of technology."

-&lt;sup>13 Section 8: Control of Anti-Competitive Practices In Contractual Licences, Article 40.
+13 Section 8: Control of Anti-Competitive Practices In Contractual Licences, Article 40.
 1. Members agree that some licensing practices or conditions pertaining to intellectual property rights which restrain competition may have adverse effects on trade and may impede the transfer and dissemination of technology.
 2. Nothing in this Agreement shall prevent Members from specifying in their legislation licensing practices or conditions that may in particular cases constitute an abuse of intellectual property rights having an adverse effect on competition in the relevant market.
 As provided above, a Member may adopt, consistently with the other provisions of this Agreement, appropriate measures to prevent or control such practices, which may include for example exclusive grantback conditions, conditions preventing challenges to validity and coercive package licensing, in the light of the relevant laws and regulations of that Member.

-&lt;sup>14 James Love, Access to Medicine and Compliance with the WTO TRIPS Accord: Models for State Practice in Developing Countries," in Peter Drahos and Ruth Mayne, Editors, Global Intellectual Property Rights: Knowledge, Access and Development.
+14 James Love, Access to Medicine and Compliance with the WTO TRIPS Accord: Models for State Practice in Developing Countries," in Peter Drahos and Ruth Mayne, Editors, Global Intellectual Property Rights: Knowledge, Access and Development.
 Palgrave, Macmillian, New York, 2002.
 Carlos Correa, Intellectual Property Rights and the Use of Compulsory Licenses: Options for Developing Countries.
 Geneva, South Centre, 1999.

-&lt;sup>15 Such as, for example, the US approach for government use under 28 USC 1498, or the case for follow-on innovators using patents on genetically modified plant varieties, under the Directive 98/44 of the European Parliament and of the Council of 6 July 1998 on the legal protection of biotechnological inventions.
+15 Such as, for example, the US approach for government use under 28 USC 1498, or the case for follow-on innovators using patents on genetically modified plant varieties, under the Directive 98/44 of the European Parliament and of the Council of 6 July 1998 on the legal protection of biotechnological inventions.